Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

 \subsection{Rectangular barge, experiments and numerical comparison}

-In order to validate the HPC method with a (fixed) free surface piercing body and sharp corners, dedicated experiments were conducted in a wave flume at Centrale Marseille with a body of rectangular cross-section.
+In order to evaluate the NWT and its limitations with a (fixed) free surface piercing body, dedicated experiments were conducted in a wave flume at Centrale Marseille with a barge of rectangular cross-section.